mattmassicotte/swift-evolution/proposals/0NNN-awaitable-assignment.md

 Using property assignment as a means of publishing a result is quite common.
-But, understanding the relationship between actually producing that result asynchronously and using the `await` keyword is surpringly subtle.
+But, understanding the relationship between actually producing that result asynchronously and using the `await` keyword is surprisingly subtle.

 ```swift
 @concurrent